If There Is No Moon What Will Happen

 9 min read

 Imagine stepping outside one night, but instead of the familiar soft glow of the moon, you're met with absolute darkness.
-In practice, this isn't just a change in the night sky; it's a fundamental shift in the very fabric of our planet.
+This isn't just a change in the night sky; it's a fundamental shift in the very fabric of our planet.
 The comforting, silvery orb that has guided travelers, inspired poets, and dictated the rhythm of our oceans is simply…gone.
 The absence of the moon would ripple through Earth's systems in ways we can scarcely imagine, impacting everything from the length of our days to the stability of our climate.

 The Unseen Impact: What Happens If There Is No Moon